BJWRD/docker-mysql-backups/README.md

 <img width="611" alt="image" src="https://user-images.githubusercontent.com/83971386/204343266-0379f665-82e3-4bcd-824a-8b7632adfc3d.png">

 ### 3. Review Vulnerabilites
-Now that Trivy has scanned the MySQL image, you are now in the position to be able to remediate any vulnerabilites which are associated with the image which have been picked up.
+Now that Trivy has scanned the MySQL image, you are now in the position to be able to remediate any vulnerabilites which are associated with the image which have been identified.

       cat mysql_vulnerability_output

-## MySQL Database Setup
+## MySQL Database Access
 Now that the MySQL Docker Container is running, the first step is to login using your root account and password -

       mysql -u root -p

-From here onwards it's up to you how you would like to tailor the Database to your own needs, but to help you get started, I've listed some key MySQL commands below which may be useful -
+From here onwards it's up to you how you would like to tailor the Database to your own needs, but to help you get started, I've listed some key MySQL commands below which may be of use -

       HELP;